Socio-Economic Justice (Graduate Certificate)

 What exactly are the social justice problems associated with income inequalities?
 And why should you care?
 Explore such issues in depth and learn how to apply this knowledge to develop fair and just socioeconomic policies and practices that can make our world better.

-This program complements the current graduate curriculum at ASU and is structured to allow students to draw upon a combination of core courses in justice and social inquiry and coursework from units from throughout the university.
-The approach is transdisciplinary (i.e., inclusive of courses in a variety of disciplines but transcending disciplinary boundaries through an integrative core curriculum), intersectional (i.e., considering gender, race, class, nation and sexual relations) and transnational (courses that examine global and local concerns).
-It strengthens student understanding of the justice implications of the convergence of social and economic inequalities in the global economy.
+This program complements the current graduate curriculum at ASU.
+It is structured to allow students to draw upon a combination of core courses in justice and social inquiry and coursework from units in the School of Social Transformation as well as throughout the university.
+The approach is transdisciplinary (i.e., inclusive of courses in a variety of disciplines but transcending disciplinary boundaries through an integrative core curriculum), intersectional (i.e., considering gender, race, class, disability, nation and sexual relations) and transnational (courses that examine global and local concerns).
+It is designed to deepen knowledge about and develop research familiarity with the many facets of the global economy and its adverse effects on social and planetary justice.

 At a Glance: program details